Good Morning, Siblings!

 Family, this is the kind of stuff we’ve been training for.
 The Father has equipped us with His strength, His assurance, and we have access to His wisdom on how to relate to the world and how to love our neighbor regardless of situation or circumstance.
 That world’s fuel isn’t compatible for your tank anymore because you are not of the world!
 Empty all that out and fill up with the fuel of His spirit then get out there and let His light shine!

 Proverbs 24:17-18 There exists people of honor who show integrity and humility even in victory.
 We don’t see it much these days but as the remnant rises up and prophecy is fulfilled, we will begin to see sparkles of it from time to time.

 It is the glory of God to conceal things, but the glory of kings is to search things out.
 Proverbs 25:2

 This reminds me of Deuteronomy 29:29: The secret things belong to the Lord our God, but the things that are revealed belong to us and to our children forever, that we may do all the words of this law.

 There are so many things we cannot know in this lifetime.
-Daily, I see people tossing around conspiracy theories for one thing or another, arguing over future events and how a prophecy should be interpreted, what the mark of the beast will look like, whether or not we will see it in our lifetime, etc. I watched a wonderful ten minute video clip last week that my dear brother, Wayne Scott, sent me.
+Daily, I see people tossing around conspiracy theories for one thing or another, arguing over future events and how a prophecy should be interpreted, what the mark of the beast will look like, whether or not we will see it in our lifetime, etc. I watched a wonderful ten minute video clip last week.
 It is a Messianic Rabbi and he was spot on.